Single core architecture

 - The maximum network latency between the appliances is 10 ms.

 - The traffic has less than 1 ms of packet jitter.

 - All network ports between the devices are open.

 - The available bandwidth between the devices supports your maximum number of simultaneous calls.

-Edge appliance to PSTN provider (SIP)
+BYOC Premises Edge to PSTN provider (SIP)

 Genesys Cloud customers bring SIP voice providers into Genesys Cloud through three main channels:

 - SIP trunking to an external voice provider